-On February 27 of 1929, Young Stribling got his first real chance to prove he was indeed worthy of the title of heavyweight champion when he faced Jack Sharkey in a ten round bout in Florida.
-The match was to be the last one organized by the larger than life Tex Rickard, who had passed away on January 6th of the same year.
-35 000 attended and the thunderous applause began even before the main event as the referee for the bout, Jack Dempsey, was introduced to the packed house.
+In February of 1929, Young Stribling got his first real chance to prove he was indeed worthy of the title of heavyweight champion when he faced Jack Sharkey in a ten round bout in Florida.
+The match was to be the last organized by the larger than life Tex Rickard, who had died on January 6th of the same year.
+Some thirty-five thousand fans attended and the thunderous applause began even before the main event as the referee for the bout, Jack Dempsey, was introduced to the packed house.

 The fight itself was a battle of youth vs experience, speed versus size, and on this occasion it was the experience and superior strength of Sharkey that shone through.
-Alan J. Gould of The Southeast Missourian summed it up: “In a ten round match that was alternately fast and dull, hard fought and close, but punctuated with few real moments of throbbing excitement, Sharkey overcame a big lead on points piled up by Stribling in the first six rounds and won with a strong finish throughout the last four rounds.”
+Alan J. Gould of The Southeast Missourian summed it up: “In a ten round match that was alternately fast and dull, hard fought and close, but punctuated with few real moments of throbbing excitement, Sharkey overcame a big lead … and won with a strong finish through the last four rounds.”

-The loss put Stribling out of the title picture but that didn’t stop him from frequenting the ring; he fought on with much success and for the remainder of 1929 and 1930 lost just two fights, both by disqualification.
+The loss put Stribling out of the title picture but that didn’t stop him from frequenting the ring, fighting on with much success and for the remainder of 1929 and 1930 lost just two fights, both by disqualification.
 One of those occurred in November of 1930 against the mob-controlled behemoth, Primo Carnera.
 Stribling lost by disqualification but then won the rematch less than three weeks later in the same fashion.
 Both matches are thought to be fixed.

 With wins over heavyweight contenders such as Otto von Porat, Phil Scott and Tuffy Griffiths, men all ranked in the top ten in 1929 and 1930, Stribling secured the biggest fight of his career, a shot at the heavyweight champion of the world, Max Schmeling.
 Stribling had his doubters and there were those who said he lacked the heart to compete with the better heavyweights, a view inspired by the safety-first approach on display in some of his higher profile bouts, but his second round knockout of Englishman Phil Scott convinced many he deserved a chance to face Schmeling.

-There was a fair amount of hype in the lead up to the fight, hype befitting that of a heavyweight championship bout.
-Much of it surrounded the issue of Schmeling’s apparent refusal to rematch Jack Sharkey following the the German’s controversial win to take the vacant heavyweight crown by disqualification.
-Stribling then created a stir in the lead up to the bout by flying his plane over the champion’s Pennsylvania training camp.
+The hype in the lead-up to the match was befitting that of a heavyweight championship bout and much of it surrounded the issue of Schmeling’s apparent refusal to rematch Jack Sharkey following the German having taken the vacant heavyweight crown by disqualification.
+Stribling then created a stir by flying his plane over the champion’s Pennsylvania training camp.